What a wild ride these past 365 days have been, especially for people who habitually traveled for work, like myself.

 That type of ROI analysis is rarely done in the fast-moving world of modern companies.
 Taking a moment to review where the money went, and whether it resulted in a positive outcome, is often difficult to schedule into an already booked calendar.

-With so many in a working remote situation, and commute time and travel time no longer interfering, this is the perfect time to take a deeper dive into various murky parts of the income statement.
+With so many employees continuing to work in remote situations, this is the perfect time to take a deeper dive into various murky parts of the income statement.
 One of the murkiest to everyone but the recipient is commission checks.

-Start with just pulling some numbers together.
+The easiest way to start is by pulling some numbers together.
 How much did you spend on total commissions last quarter?
 What percentage of revenue did that reflect?
-In surveys, I have had people claim from 1% to over 25% of revenue spent.
+In surveys, I have had people claim from one percent to over 25 percent of revenue spent.
 What is your number?

-Now you are ready to build your analysis.
-Let’s break this down into 4 areas:
+When those preliminary details are accounted for, you are ready to build your analysis.
+Let’s break this down into four areas:

 Was every check calculated correctly?

-Gartner has reported that error rates in commission checks range from 3-8% and can be as high as 10%.
-The Xactly Professional Services team has always found some level of error when reviewing a client’s spreadsheets for translation into our system.
+For example, the Xactly Professional Services team has always found some level of error when reviewing a client’s spreadsheets for translation into our Sales Performance Management solutions.
 Some of these errors are minor, but some are material.
-Check the math.
-Now you can look for back-of-the-envelope warning sign:
+Long story short: always check the math.

-- If your commission cost is x% of revenue, and your error rate is y% of revenue, what is the impact on profitability?
+- If your commission cost is X percent of revenue, and your error rate is Y percent of revenue, what is the impact on profitability?

 - Is the error rate from underpayments?
-What is your exposure to your employees?
+What is the exposure to your employees?

 - Is the error rate from overpayments?
 How are you going to recover?
-CAN you recover any of those payments?
+Better yet, CAN you recover any of those payments?
 Have they left the company?
 What are your state laws?

 Just knowing the challenge you have will help you determine where to focus next.